WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 > rsuite install
 ```
 in your console.
 When RSuite is installed, you need to download and install Git.
 RSuite forces you to use GIT, so you need to install it before starting a project.
-When Git is installed on your computer, RSuite will automatically put your project under git control when starting it.
+When Git is installed on your computer, RSuite will automatically put your project under GIT control when starting it.
 Speaking of projects...
 Everything's ready, so you're now able to build your first malaria classifier in R.

 ## Malaria project step by step